How Do I Figure Out Which Bitcoin Fork Coins I Own?

 Tor Browser can be downloaded and installed for your particular OS.
 This is a browser enhanced security and privacy that routs all traffic through The Onion Router which is a tool built especially for sensitive tasks that should be private.

 To take further precautions against malware such as keyloggers, we also have a pair of guides for setting up a Linux-based temporary live boot session and installing and running Tor Browser:

-> To Blockchain.info's immense credit they have always maintained a Tor access point for using their service anonymously.
+To Blockchain.info has maintained a Tor access point for using their block explorer and API anonymously.
 Other block explorers may be built specifically with a business plan for tracking and selling user information.
 You can access Blockchain.info by pointing your installed instance of the Tor Browser at their onion address (.onion links only works when accessed from the Tor Browser):

-> Looking Up Your Addresses
+Looking Up Your Addresses